 Internet of Things (IoT) devices and sensor technology are becoming more common in commercial building management.
-This smart building technology provides building owners and occupants with real-time data that can drive or automate decisions, reduce costs and waste less resources.
+This smart building management technology provides building owners and occupants with real-time data that can drive or automate decisions, reduce costs and waste less resources.

 The growing trend of remote, telecommuting office workers, for example, can be addressed with occupancy sensors that detect the presence or absence of employees in work spaces so that the building is only being lit, cooled, or heated where necessary.
 According to a recent study, the average office building can save 18% of its building energy use through installation of smart technologies.1